AABearBots/First-Closed-Doors-Competition/README.md

 ## Step 4: What to Expect After Execution

-Once you run the AACloudPlatform and the platform calls the bot and process you just configured, you will not “see” much more than the command prompt popping up, as described earlier.
+Once you run the AACloud and the platform calls the bot and process you just configured, you will not “see” much more than the command prompt popping up, as described earlier.
 Do not expect any graphics, browser windows or candlestick charts to pop up.
 The visualization of bots activity over a candlestick chart happens at a different moment.
 We will get there later.
 In the meantime, what you can actually see is the dataset generated by the bot in the form of _.json_ files stored in the cloud, the logs stored locally and the orders that may have been placed in your account at the exchange.

 ### Check Output